networknext/next/docs/source/complex_client_example.rst

 - Setting a custom log function
 - Setting a custom assert handler
 - Setting a custom allocator
-- Querying the port the client socket is bound to running on
+- Querying the port the client socket is bound to
 - Getting statistics from the client and displaying them periodically

 This is going to be a huge example, so let's get started!